techandlanguage/new-project/docs/tool_s.md

 Taking screenshots is routine for most computer users, and if you are a Windows user, the Windows Snipping Tool makes it a breeze.

-These tools are powerful and cater to the evolving needs of Technical Writers.
+In conclusion, these tools are powerful and cater to the evolving needs of Technical Writers.